The Cloisters: Gardens

-The Cloisters' three gardens, the Judy Black Garden at the Cuxa Cloister on the main level, and the Bonnefont and Trie Cloisters gardens on the lower level, were laid out and planted in 1938.
-They contain a variety of rare medieval species, with a total of over 250 genera of plants, flowers, herbs and trees, making it one of the world's most important collections of specialized gardens.
+The Cloisters has three gardens: the Judy Black Garden at the Cuxa Cloister on the main level, and the Bonnefont and Trie Cloisters gardens on the lower level.
+They were laid out and planted in 1938 and contain a variety of rare medieval species, with a total of over 250 genera of plants, flowers, herbs and trees, making it one of the world's most important collections of specialized gardens.
 The garden's design was overseen by Rorimer during the museum's construction.
 He was aided by Margaret B. Freeman, who conducted extensive research into the keeping of plants and their symbolism in the Middle Ages.
 Today the gardens are tended by a staff of horticulturalists; the senior members are also historians of 13th- and 14th-century gardening techniques.

 Interior

 Gothic chapel

 The Gothic chapel is set on the museum's ground level, and was built to display its stained glass and large sculpture collections.
-The entrance from the upper level Early Gothic Hall is lit by stained glass double-lancet windows, carved on both sides, and acquired from the church of La Tricherie, France.
+The entrance from the upper-level Early Gothic Hall is lit by stained glass double-lancet windows, carved on both sides and acquired from the church of La Tricherie, France.
 The ground level is entered through a large door at its east wall.
 This entrance begins with a pointed Gothic arch leading to high bayed ceilings, ribbed vaults and buttress.
 The three center windows are from the church of Sankt Leonhard, in southern Austria, from c.
 1340.
 The glass panels include a depiction of Martin of Tours as well as complex medallion patterns.
-The glass on the east wall comes from Evron Abbey, Normandy, and dates from around 1325.
+The glass on the east wall comes from Évron Abbey, Maine, and dates from around 1325.
 The apse contains three large sculptures by the main windows; two larger than life-size female saints dating from the 14th century, and a Burgundian Bishop dating from the 13th.
 The large limestone sculpture of Saint Margaret on the wall by the stairs dates to around 1330 and is from the church of Santa Maria de Farfanya in Lleida, Catalonia.

 Each of the six effigies are supreme examples of sepulchral art.
 Three are from the Bellpuig Monastery in Catalonia.
 The monument directly facing the main windows is the c.
 1248–67 sarcophagus of Jean d'Alluye, a knight of the crusades, who was thought to have returned from the Holy Land with a relic of the True Cross.
 He is shown as a young man, his eyes open, and dressed in chain armor, with his longsword and shield.
 The female effigy of a lady, found in Normandy, dates to the mid 13th century and is perhaps of Margaret of Gloucester.
 Although resting on a modern base, she is dressed in high contemporary aristocratic fashion, including a mantle, cotte, jewel-studded belt and an elaborate ring necklace brooch.